HarithaMahanthi13/Imgur-Kafka-Integration/README.md

 ## Description

 SFS Image Management is a web application for managing image uploads and retrieval using the Imgur API.
 It provides functionalities for user registration, authentication, and image management.It hasposted image upload data to kafka.
-For Consumer demoKafkaConsumer also implemented it is consuming the same data what kafkaproducer posted.
+For Consumer demo KafkaConsumer also implemented it is consuming the same data what kafkaproducer posted.
 Usually we can consume data from other topics based on requirement.

 ## Table of Contents